-In a survey that was completed in Summer 2022, Rathbone Unit Trust Management received excellent ratings from our employees for challenging work, alignment and management support that we offer them.
+In a survey that was completed in Autumn 2022, Rathbone Unit Trust Management received high ratings from our employees for challenging work, alignment and management support that we offer them.
 It was noted that we provide them with the support they need to complete their work, that are cared for as people, and we communicate with them openly and honestly.
+Career path opportunities were flagged by some individuals as an area of desired organisational focus - both across the Rathbones group and within RUTM.